-On August 11, 2018, the Company entered into a Product Development Agreement and a First Project Agreement (the "Product Agreements"), pursuant to which the Company will receive development program support services for its hepatitis Delta virus ("HDV") program.
-The services are to be provided from July 1, 2018 through the completion of the Phase 3 Clinical Study Reports and the subsequent NDA filing.
+On August 11, 2018, the Company entered into a Product Development Agreement and a First Project Agreement (the Product Agreements), pursuant to which the Company will receive development program support services for its hepatitis Delta virus (HDV) program.
+The services are to be provided from July 1, 2018 through the completion of the Phase 3 Clinical Study Reports and the subsequent new drug application (NDA) filing.
 As consideration, the Company has committed to pay fees of approximately \$10.0 million in cash and stock over four years, including approximately \$0.8 million for expert consultant fees and pass through costs to vendors, plus certain incentive-based regulatory milestone fees up to \$1.0 million.
 As part of the aggregate payment, the Company issued 115,526 shares of common stock subject to quarterly vesting requirements related to performance of the services and achievement of budget timeline set forth in the Product Agreements.
 The Product Agreements can be terminated by either party due to material breach or by the Company without cause with 90 days prior written notice.
-As of December 31, 2018, the Company recognized research and development expense of \$0.4 million related to the shares issued under the Product Agreements.
-Additionally, as of December 31, 2018, the total unrecognized compensation expense related to unvested restricted shares was \$0.7 million, which the Company expects to recognize over an estimated weighted-average period of 3.25 years.
+As of December 31, 2019, the Company recognized research and development expense of \$0.2 million related to the shares issued under the Product Agreements.
+Additionally, as of December 31, 2019, the total unrecognized compensation expense related to unvested restricted shares was \$0.5 million, which the Company expects to recognize over an estimated weighted-average period of 2.3 years.